Siem4all/Blood_Managment_System/readme.rst

 5. Create database with the name blood and import the sql file from blood/blood.sql to the database you created

-6.(optional) For password resetting,login to your google account, make your email less secure, enable two verification and create a password.

-7. (optional) Copy the code which is generated and paste it in the password field of blood/application/models /User_model.php.

-8. (optional) Change the admin@gmail.com by your email.

-9. Write localhost/blood in you browser URL.
+6. Write localhost/blood in you browser URL.

-10. Login credentials
+7. Login credentials

   ====Admin Login====